SolidWallOfCode/solidwallofcode.github.io/_sources/tsconfig-lua.en.txt

       Load a configuration file.
 The file will be loaded and then interpreted as a LUA script.
-The set of global variables defined by the roots of the configuration will have their values copied from the LUA state to the corresponding names in the root map.
+The set of global variables defined by the roots of the configuration will have their values copied from the LUA state to the corresponding names in the root table.

+   .. function:: TSConfigValue root()

+      Return the root value of the configuration.
+This will be a :code:`table`.
+The keys for the table will be the roots added to the configuration via :func:`TSConfig::add_root`.
+The values for the keys will be the values of the corresponding global variables in the LUA state.

-   .. class:: Value
+.. class:: TSConfigValue

-      Data in the container.
+   Configuration data in a :class:`TSConfig` instance.
 This is a generic type that covers all of the possible types in a configuration.
-Types are divided in to *primitives* and *containers*.
-Primitives are typical built in types that are treated as a single datum.
-Containers are capable of containing other values.
+A value is either a *primitive* which is a single basic value or a *table* which is a container for other values.
+A :code:`table` can have indexed values and also named values, to be similar to a LUA table.

    Primitives
-         integer
+      :code:`nil`
+         No value.

+      :code:`integer`
          A signed integer.

-         string
+      :code:`string`
          A string (sequence of characters).

-         float
+      :code:`float`
          A floating point number.

-         ip
+      :code:`ip`
          An IP address.

-      Containers
-         array
-            An indexed sequence of values, all values of the same type.

-         list
-            A sequence of values of potentially different types.

-         map
-            A set of key/value pairs indexed by key.
-All keys are strings but values may be of any type.
+   .. function:: TSConfigValue()

+      Default constructor, creates a :code:`nil` value.

+   .. function:: bool is_primitive() const

+      Returns :code:`true` if this is a :code:`primitive`, :code:`false` otherwise.

+   .. function:: bool is_table() const

+      Returns :code:`true` if this is a :code:`table`, :code:`false` otherwise.

+   .. function:: TSConfigValue operator [] (int idx)

+      Get the value at :arg:`idx`.
+If this is not a :code:`table` or there is no value at :arg:`idx` a :code:`nil` value is returned.

+   .. function:: TSConfigValue operator [] (string_view name)

+      Get the value for the key :arg:`name`.
+If this is not a :code:`table` or there the key :arg:`name` is not in the table, a :code:`nil` value is returned.